“A mixture of serendipity, necessity, and to concretise a dream”

 Only those who will risk going too far can possibly find out how far one can go.T.S Eliot (Poet and Playwright)

-According to the online dictionary Merriam Webster ‘serendipity’ means ‘the faculty or phenomenon of finding valuable or agreeable things not sought after’.
-And on the online encyclopaedia Wikipedia, we learn a little bit more about the origin of this wonderful word — which was used to describe how some princes from a fairy tale were ‘always making discoveries, by accidents and sagacity, of things which they were not in quest of’.
+According to the online dictionary Merriam Webster, ‘serendipity’ means ‘the faculty or phenomenon of finding valuable or agreeable things not sought after’.
+And on the online encyclopaedia Wikipedia we learn a little bit more about the origin of ‘serendipity’ — which was used to describe how some princes from a fairy tale were ‘always making discoveries, by accidents and sagacity, of things which they were not in quest of’.
 And perhaps it was on a serendipitous moment that I wrote my first book Darcocyte, simply because while blogging, which was a discovery I made while scrolling for a job, I fell in love with creative writing.

-Or even perhaps it was Ananke, that Greek primordial goddess that personifies inevitability, compulsion and necessity, a deity that I admire so much.
+Or even perhaps it was Ananke, that Greek primordial goddess that personifies inevitability, compulsion and necessity — a mythological deity that I admire.
 Perhaps necessity was that force which triggered my want to write a book, for it was what I needed to ameliorate my writing skills — which by the way really helped me to develop my personal writing style.
 My intention to write and purpose in life aligned so as to create this force that pushed me to write my first book.
 It was clearly inevitable.